-After John Dodge (the fictional version of John Ford) gives Spig a job writing for his studio, he is lead out to his new office to begin work and passes in front of numerous actor's head shots.
-Wayne pauses for a beat in front of one of his earliest head shots before continuing.
+After John Dodge (the fictional version of John Ford) gives Spig a job writing for his studio, he is led out to his new office to begin work and passes in front of numerous actors' head shots.
+John Wayne pauses for a beat in front of one of his earliest head shots before continuing.

 According to director John Ford, "Everything in the picture was true.
 The fight in the club - throwing the cake - actually happened.
 I can verify that as an eyewitness.
 I ducked it.
 And the plane landing in the swimming pool right in the middle of the Admiral's tea - that really happened."